History of Zcash

 It can therefore be proved that the transaction was correct and was legitimately transferred from the sender, without anyone else having any knowledge about the transaction.

-Other than the privacy features, the cryptocurrency operates similar to other cryptocurrencies.
+Other than the privacy features, the cryptocurrency operates similarly to other cryptocurrencies.
 Each transaction is verified by the nodes and recorded on the blockchain.
 Each block is added to the open network of computers using an algorithm called Equihash which calculates the amount of RAM a miner is devoting to securing the blockchain.

 Tokenomics of Zcash